M3IY0U/AdventOfCode/2021/README.md

-## Solutions for [Advent of Code 2021](https://adventofcode.com/2021/day/1), probably mostly written in Ruby (unless i get bored of it)
+## My Solutions for [Advent of Code 2021](https://adventofcode.com/2021/day/1), probably mostly written in Ruby (unless i get bored of it)

 | Day                                                               | Solution |
 | ----------------------------------------------------------------- | -------- |